elastic/elastic-charts/api/charts.api.md

     yAccessors: Accessor[];
 }

+// Warning: (ae-missing-release-tag) "SeriesColorAccessor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type SeriesColorAccessor = string | SeriesColorsArray | SeriesColorAccessorFn;

+// Warning: (ae-missing-release-tag) "SeriesColorAccessorFn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type SeriesColorAccessorFn = (seriesIdentifier: XYChartSeriesIdentifier) => string | null;

+// Warning: (ae-missing-release-tag) "SeriesColorsArray" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type SeriesColorsArray = string[];

+// Warning: (ae-missing-release-tag) "SeriesIdentifier" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type SeriesIdentifier = {
     specId: SpecId;
     key: SeriesKey;
 };

+// Warning: (ae-missing-release-tag) "SeriesName" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type SeriesName = string | number | null;

+// Warning: (ae-missing-release-tag) "SeriesNameAccessor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type SeriesNameAccessor = string | SeriesNameFn | SeriesNameConfigOptions;

+// Warning: (ae-missing-release-tag) "SeriesNameConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export interface SeriesNameConfig {
     accessor: string | number;